CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 - Clone the github repository and set the WORKING_DIR environment variable
 - Download the pre-processed data
-- Download the docker image tar file and the singularity img files
-- Install Docker and Singularity
+- Install Singularity and Docker
+- Install Snakemake
+- Download the Singularity images
-- Load the docker image on your system
+- (Optional) Download the Docker images and load them on your system

 Below you will find detailed instruction for each of these steps.

+---

 ### Clone the github repository

 Use you favorite method to clone this repository in a chosen folder.
 This will create a folder **moFluMemB** with all the source code.

+---

+### Set the WORKING_DIR variable

 Then, you must set an environment variable called **WORKING_DIR** with a value set to the path to this folder.